KomradeSpectre/AetheriumMod/README.md

 + Made this readme more legible.
 + Made preparations for Pheromone Sac (0.5.0), will be releasing with another item.
 - Removed obscure feature.

-[0.4.5]
-+ Another hotfix.
-Forgot to set the correct access level on some classes.
-It's fixed now, this should be the last hotfix, next update should be more items.

-[0.4.4]
-+ Quick hotfix to address R2API weirdness due to previously using the experimental build.
-Woopsies!

 ----